Have a restful half term break after or school journey this week!

 Our PE days are Tuesday and Wednesday.
 Please note that Tuesday is now PE.
 ALL children must have the appropriate clothing to participate.
 Please remind your child to leave their PE kit in school.
 It should not go home till the end of term!

 If you would like to know more about how we teach Maths from Reception to Year 6, you can click here.
 There are some useful downloads and videos to watch.

 In the Autumn term, we had a workshop with the Young Shakespeare Company and learnt all about A Midsummer Night's Dream which we went to see performed at the Millfield theatre

 Our Focus For The Week Ahead And Our Home Learning

-Log on to TTRockstars and complete the 6-12 times tables.
-Practise repeatedly till you are getting quicker.
-Set yourself a target and keep practising till you beat it!
+Log on to TT Rockstars and set yourself a target and keep practicing till you beat it!

 Please read every day 20-30 mins.

 Discuss what you have read with a family member.
 Please read a text that you feel challenges you.

 Log on to Spelling Shed and have a go at the activity I have set for you .

 You could also practise any words you see in your reading that you might find challenging.
 Test yourselves!